Real Talk: What and Why

 Knowing these lists of items in advance can help you prepare effectively and avoid any last-minute surprises.

-Here’s a breakdown of the commonly unaccepted items and the reasons behind these rules they make.
+Here’s a breakdown of the commonly unaccepted items and the reasons behind the rules they make.

 1. Dangerous Categorized Materials